How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

 What is the job outlook for paralegals?

-It’s all well and good to know that a paralegal salary can potentially cover your expenses, but that doesn’t help you if you can’t find a job in the field.
-Luckily for aspiring paralegals, the A projected 39,100 paralegal jobs will be added to the workforce by 2028, and one of them could be yours with the right education and preparation.
+It’s all well and good to know that a paralegal salary can potentially cover your expenses, but what good is a potential salary if you can’t find a job to pay it?
+Fortunately for aspiring paralegals, the role appears positioned for growth.

 What do paralegals do on a daily basis?